 There is no shortage of potential buyers who do next-to-no due diligence before submitting an offer or LOI.
 The reason is that they don’t want to miss out on a deal and try to beat their competition to it with the idea that they will negotiate the deal down later if they miss something.

-The buyer then starts their due diligence only after giving getting the seller into a no shop or exclusivity period.
+The buyer then starts their due diligence only after getting the seller on a no-shop or exclusivity period.

 This creates a asymmetry, since the buyer can still find reasons not to go through with the deal they don’t like (e.g. not liking the exposure to a particular industry), but the seller is likely going through the process in good faith and ultimately wasting their time.

 If the deal is not signed, the seller has to start the whole process all over again.